cpsl-research/CPSL_TI_Radar_ROS2/README.md

 # CPSL_TI_Radar_ROS
 Set of ROS packages which can be used to integrate with the CPSL_TI_Radar C++ codebase available at the [CPSL_TI_Radar Repository](https://github.com/davidmhunt/TI_Radar_Demo_Visualizer).

+## Important Note: Radar Coordinate Frames
+Note, that TI-Radars have a x,y,z coordinates in the East,North,Up convention.
+Thus, you will likely have to apply a 90 degree rotation to the points to use them in the standard ROS2 Forward, Left, Up coordinate frame

 ## Installation (Ubuntu 24.04/ ROS2 Jazzy):

 ### Install ROS2